PeterSommerlad/PSsimplesafeint/README.md

 enum class si64;  auto h = 8_si64;
 ```

+You can play around with it on compiler explorer starting [here](https://godbolt.org/z/dfGnPd)

 Some extra features:
 * an output operator is defined and will output `ui8` and `si8` as integer values.
 * The UDL operators check for range.